Karl-Karas/jrrt2023/content/en/programme.md

 * La Quête des Terres du Milieu (jeu de plateau) (3 slots)
 * Role-Playing Game (original scenario "Les Ombres de Nan Elmoth" set in the First Age) (4 slots)

-## All day round and open to all : stand of Tolkiendil association, "quick" games...
+## All day round and open to all : stand of Tolkiendil association (with games and prizes to win !), "quick" games...